Akash-Kumar-2/server/README.md

-<h1 align='center'>ATG BACKEND</h1>
+<h1 align='center'>SYNCBYTE BACKEND</h1>

 <h3>Overview</h3>

-- The backend of ATG is responsible for handling user authentication, media upload, database management, and providing API endpoints for the frontend.
+- The backend of SYNCBYTE is responsible for handling user authentication, media upload, database management, and providing API endpoints for the frontend.
 This README provides a guide for setting up, running, and contributing to the backend.

   - **Table of Contents**